jandelgado/rabtap/README.md

   rabtap pub --uri amqp://guest:guest@localhost/ amq.topic message.json -j
   rabtap info --api http://guest:guest@localhost:15672/api

+  # use RABTAP_AMQPURI environment variable to specify broker instead of --uri
+  export RABTAP_AMQPURI=amqp://guest:guest@localhost:5672/
+  rabtap queue create JDQ
+  rabtap queue bind JDQ to amq.direct --bindingkey=key rabtap queue rm JDQ

 Options:
- -h, --help           print this help.
- --uri URI            connect to given AQMP broker.
-If omitted, the
-                      environment variable RABTAP_AMQPURI will be used.
  EXCHANGES            comma-separated list of exchanges and routing keys,
                       e.g. amq.topic:# or exchange1:key1,exchange2:key2.
  EXCHANGE             name of an exchange, e.g. amq.direct.
  FILE                 file to publish in pub mode.
 If omitted, stdin will
                       be read.
- --saveto DIR         also save messages and metadata to DIR.
+ QUEUE                name of a queue.
+ -a, --autodelete     create auto delete exchange/queue.
+ --api APIURI         connect to given API server.
+If APIURI is omitted,
+                      the environment variable RABTAP_APIURI will be used.
+ -b, --bindingkey KEY binding key to use in bind queue command.
+ --consumers          include consumers in output of info command.
+ -d, --durable        create durable exchange/queue.
+ -h, --help           print this help.
  -j, --json           print/save/publish message metadata and body to a
                       single JSON file.
 JSON body is base64 encoded.
 Otherwise metadata and body (as-is) are saved separately.
+ -k, --insecure       allow insecure TLS connections (no certificate check).
+ -n, --no-color       don't colorize output.
  -r, --routingkey KEY routing key to use in publish mode.
- --api APIURI         connect to given API server.
-If APIURI is omitted,
-                      the environment variable RABTAP_APIURI will be used.
- -n, --no-color       don't colorize output.
+ --saveto DIR         also save messages and metadata to DIR.
- --consumers          include consumers in output of info command.
+ --show-default       include default exchange in output info command.
  --stats              include statistics in output of info command.
- --show-default       include default exchange in output info command.
- -k, --insecure       allow insecure TLS connections (no certificate check).
+ -t, --type TYPE      exchange type [default: fanout].
+ --uri URI            connect to given AQMP broker.
+If omitted, the
+                      environment variable RABTAP_AMQPURI will be used.
  -v, --verbose        enable verbose mode.
+ --version            show version information and exit.
 ```

+### Basic commands

+Rabtap understand the following commands:

+* `tap` - taps to an exchange and transparently receives messages sent to the
+   exchange, without affecting actual message delivery (using exchange-to-exchange
+   binding)
+* `sub` - subscribes to a queue and consumes messages sent to the queue (acts
+   like a RabbitMQ consumer)
+* `pub` - send messages to an exchange
+* `info` - show broker related info (exchanges, queues, bindings, stats)
+* `queue` - create/bind/remove queue
+* `exchange` - create/remove exhange

 ### Broker URI specification